Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 Construction of a new and well-connected residential area in Reykjavík is pending.
 The goal is to build an exciting modern neighborhood, Keldnaland, based on eco-friendly transportation and fostering a carbon-neutral urban society.

+In early 2023, Reykjavík City and Transport for the Capital Area initiated an open, international competition for the development of Keldnaland.
 The City of Reykjavík and Better Transport ohf. launch an open, international competition for the development of Keldnaland.
-The competition is intended to find high-quality proposals and interdisciplinary teams to be involved in the work ahead in the area's development plan.
+The competition was designed to solicit quality proposals and an interdisciplinary team to tackle the task at hand: building a development plan for the area.

 Keldur Area and Keldnaholt are built up in cooperation between Reykjavík City and Transport for the Capital Area (I. Betri samgöngur).
 The project is part of the Transportation Charter and aims to speed up the development of the future neighborhood in Keldur as well as the construction of the CityLine, which runs through the neighborhood.